 Which languages are accepted in individual EU Member States in response to the MDR language requirements?

-The Table below presents the languages accepted in individual 27 EU Member States in line with the MDR language requirements.
+The Table below presents the languages accepted for the label/IFU in individual 27 EU Member States, in accordance with the MDR language requirements, as of February 2024.
+This information is regularly updated and includes the data published by the European Commission in January 2024.

 EU Member State | For Lay User | For Professional User |